mackid1993/dnsscale/README.md

    - A record (IPv4) pointing to the device's Tailscale IP
    - AAAA record (IPv6) pointing to the device's Tailscale IPv6 address
    - TXT record for ownership tracking
+3. **SSL Certificate Management** (when enabled):
+   - Automatically obtains Let's Encrypt certificates using DNS-01 challenges
+   - Creates local SSL proxy on port 443 for each device
+   - DNS records point to proxy, which forwards to actual device
+   - Certificates auto-renew 30 days before expiry
-3. **Continuous Monitoring**: Regularly checks for device changes and updates DNS accordingly
+4. **Continuous Monitoring**: Regularly checks for device changes and updates DNS accordingly
-4. **Cleanup**: When devices are removed from Tailscale, their DNS records are automatically deleted
+5. **Cleanup**: When devices are removed from Tailscale, their DNS records and certificates are automatically deleted

 ## DNS Record Format